scarfacedeb/tiff/README.md

 ### Browser Support

-Since the app uses some features only available in HTML5 and CSS3, use Google Chrome or Mozilla Firefox for maximum browser compatibility.
+Since the app uses some features only available in HTML5 and CSS3, use recent versions of modern web browsers for maximum compatibility.

 ### Credits
 Thanks to my friends Michael Choi and Riobard Zhan for offering generous advice.